 Putting here requires a perfect combination of pace and line.
 On most downhill and side-hill putts, if you miss the hole, your ball will likely roll at least five feet past.
 Uphill putts tend to be slower than you think and all shots on and around the greens are pretty uncomfortable because it’s hard to hit confident shots.

 As poor as my putting stats ended up and as evil as these greens seemed, I absolutely loved testing my skills on them.
-They are actually not the fastest greens I’ve ever played (they’re high up on the list), but they are pure, true and excellent by any standards.
-The surfaces are firm, but still very receptive.
+They are actually not the fastest greens I’ve ever played (they’re high up on the list), but they were pure, true and excellent by any standards.
+The surfaces were firm, but still very receptive.
 Just perfect.

 The other notable design feature at San Diego Country Club is the bunkering.
 Most every green is guarded by one or two massive sand traps with very deep faces.
 They are designed so that the ball will settle in the flat spot in the bottom, leaving you with an intimidating, mostly blind shot to the green well above where you are standing.
 If you want to post a good score here, the bunkers are worth avoiding as much as possible.